Most Data Architects Work in 2D.

 Assessment is Step One.
 Migration Planning is Step Two.

-Most consultancies stop at the assessment.
-PRISM produces a complete migration planning toolkit — phased roadmap, risk scoring, dependency analysis, error handling frameworks, data contracts, operational runbooks, endpoint security registry, AI governance reporting, and compliance mapping.
+Most reviews stop at the assessment.
+PRISM produces the full planning toolkit — phased roadmap, risk scoring, dependency analysis, runbooks, endpoint registry, AI governance, and compliance mapping.
 All deterministic.
 All auditable.

 Migration Risk Score